Wednesday, May 23, 2018

 The 3 Minute Research Competition is a research communication exercise where postdoctoral scholars have 3 minutes or less to present their work and its impact to a diverse group of audience members.
 Modeled after the Three Minute Thesis (3MT) Competition for graduate students, the exercise develops overall communication skills and competencies in the explanation of your research in layman's terms.

-Registration is required in order to participate and all presenters must submit a single, static PowerPoint slide to Mihaela Harmos by May 5th at noon.
-If we do not receive the slid by that date/time, you will not be accepted in the competition.
+Registration is required in order to participate and all presenters must submit a single, static PowerPoint slide to Mihaela Harmos by May 17th at noon.
+If we do not receive the slide by that date/time, you will not be accepted in the competition.

 - 1st place: $1000